-Every time someone is unprepared for a move, the tooth fairy kills a kitten.
+Every time someone is unprepared for a move into their townhome rental, the tooth fairy kills a kitten.
 (Or a puppy, depending on your preference).
 Not really, but maybe you should act like it.

 I’m that one friend who feels really guilty if he dodges a friend’s move.
 Even a move that another friend’s friend is doing, and my friend doesn’t want to go it alone.
 I’m like the unicorn of friends in that respect – but not if you’re ignorant about your moving day.
 No way, no how.
 Looking for office relocations to help you make he process faster.

 I once walked into a place and my supposed friend hadn’t even unplugged the light to his fish tank, and then he proceeded to sit on his smart phone all day trying to look busy.
 I know he did it all day because I was in the bathroom reading the paper for the exact equal amount of time while his lady friend tore a strip out of him.
 Then his smart phone became a way to dodge her glares, so he kept looking down.